 To convert the bow from storage mode to its usable state, you don’t need any additional tools to assemble this piece, which is convenient and prevents further expenses.

 Don’t be fooled by its small size and light weight the SAS bow provides between #45 and #55 of power, which is fairly impressive.

 The riser on this bow is made from aerospace-grade T6 Aluminium, which is impressive because it is commonly used in the construction of aircraft, to give you an idea of how durable this survival bow really is.

 When it comes to the limbs, this bow uses similar techniques to other modern bows on the market.
 SAS hasn’t revealed what composition is used to form the limbs, but they are reminiscent of laminated wood and fiberglass.

-SAS compensate this dunk by providing survivalists with two adhesive pads on either side of the riser, which provides some comfort, but overall doesn’t bring much to the table.
+SAS provides survivalists with two adhesive pads on either side of the riser, which gives some comfort to the archer.

 Compared to the modern recurve, the SAS Tactical Survival Bow isn’t as polished as its competitors.
 However, it does the job it’s designed to do and has a simple design and classic exterior.

 It is an ideal size and weight that can fit in most bug-out bags on the market, but be sure to acknowledge the measurements of both your bow and bag, before feeling disappointed because of its lack of compatibility.